Breakthrough Sermon Series

-The CDC has reported the singing without masks in worship for vaccinated persons is becoming safer.
-Safer outdoors than indoors, but still safe.
 The official stance of the Center for Congregational Song (which is the resource and programmatic arm of The Hymn Society in the U.S. and Canada) is that congregational singing will be fully safe when 70-85% of the national population is fully vaccinated.
-As of June 29, we were at 46.3% in the U.S. fully vaccinated, and 54.1% having received at least one dose.
-See most recent stats here.
+As of August 22, we were at 52% in the U.S. fully vaccinated, and 61% having received at least one dose.

 Please be aware though, that unvaccinated persons are still at high risk from the dangers of airborne particles.
 So, consider doing a congregational survey to observe how much of the congregation has been vaccinated before giving the all-clear to sing without masks.
 Even then, reserving a section in the worship space for those who would feel safer away from unmasked persons is best.
 (Note: this does not mean force masked persons to sit in the section, but make it available to those who would feel more comfortable sitting apart from unmasked persons).

 For unvaccinated persons, singing and participating in worship, whether indoors or out, masks are still highly recommended.

 The larger the space is (in comparison to the number of people gathering), the safer it is to sing.
 For smaller indoor spaces, or where there are higher risks of vulnerability to COVID-19, it is best to have a soloist or small ensemble spaced three to six feet apart and 16 feet from the congregation leading the singing.